Quick Links

 You can apply schema tags to your website in a few different ways:

-• You can add the markups yourself by adding content tags to the existing HTML code.
+- Adding the markups yourself by inserting content tags into the existing HTML code.

-• You can use the Google Structured Data Markup Tool that allows you to pull a section of code off your website.
-You then mark it up by selecting what each element is in a drop down.
+- Using the Google Structured Data Markup Helper that allows you to pull a section of code off your website.
+You then mark it up by selecting what each element is in a drop-down menu.
 The tool then generates a new “marked up” code.
+This tool is great because it properly formats your structured data to adhere to Google’s standards.

-• You can use a plugin that will allow you to fill in blanks and then generate the code for you.
+- Using a CMS plugin that will allow you to fill in blanks and then generate the code for you – of which there are many.
+We’ll go over some specific plugins below.

-Regardless of which method of implementation you use, it will be helpful to understand what’s going on behind the scenes, so we’ll walk you through adding the markups yourself.
+Regardless of the method you choose, it will be helpful to understand what’s going on behind the scenes, so we’ll walk you through adding the markups yourself.

 There are 3 main facets of schema code that you’ll need to understand: